lohmancorp/fsc-suite/README.md

 ### Virtual environment Windows
 1. In your command prompt, navigate to the root directory folder of FSC Suite
-2. Run the following commands in your command prompt:
+2. Run the following commands in your command prompt to setup your virutal environment:

 ```
 python -m venv venv